rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

-Rust, as part of the 1.39.0 release.** This work has been a long time in development -- the key ideas for zero-cost futures, for example, were [first proposed by Aaron Turon and Alex Crichton in 2016][zcf-rust]!  -- and we are very proud of the end result!
-We believe that Async I/O -- and async-await in particular -- is going to be an increasingly important part of Rust's story.
+Rust, as part of the 1.39.0 release.** This work has been a long time in development -- the key ideas for zero-cost futures, for example, were [first proposed by Aaron Turon and Alex Crichton in 2016][zcf-rust]! -- and we are very proud of the end result.
+We believe that Async I/O is going to be an increasingly important part of Rust's story.

 While this first release of "async-await" is a momentous event, it's also only the beginning.
 The current support for async-await marks a